Zalius/Zalius/README.md

 Hi, I'm Dariush "**Zalius**" Kazemi, I recently finished my Bachelor of Mathematics and Applications at [@Guilan University](https://guilan.ac.ir/en/) and now
 I'm studying Computer Science at [@Amirkabir University of Technology](https://aut.ac.ir/en).
 I LOVE working on Algorithms to solve new problems, Coding and Playing Games(I'm a semi-professional Dota 2 player).
-The ever-evolving field of Computer Science intrigued me so much that I'm mainly focusing to improve my Algorithms and Data Structure, Algorithmic Game Theory and Machine Learning skills.
+The ever-evolving field of Computer Science intrigued me so much that I'm mainly focusing to improve my Algorithms and Data Structure and Graph Learning skills.
  I'm mainly a Python programmer but i can also code in Java, MATLAB/Octave(Machine Learning), C#(Unity Engine), C/C++ and JavaScript.
 I enjoy all kind of Games, Mystery and Sci-Fi Movies and Programming again.